YaleDHLab/dhlab-site/_events/2021-07-19-constellate-workshop.md

   Learn how to analyze texts using Constellate, ITHAKA's new tool for text and data mining.
 This eight-session "Introduction to Text Analytics" series will take place every Tuesday and Thursday, from July 20 through August 12.
 ---
 ### Overview
 Learn how to analyze texts using Constellate, ITHAKA's new tool for text and data mining.
 This eight-session "Introduction to Text Analytics" series will take place every Tuesday and Thursday, from July 20 through August 12.
-Throughout the series, participants will become more familiar with Constellate and text mining more generally, with workshops covering a range of subjects, from programming in Python to analyzing metadata, word frequencies, significant terms (TF-IDF), and topic models (LDA).
+Throughout the series, participants will become more familiar with Constellate and text mining more generally, with workshops covering a range of topics, from programming in Python to analyzing metadata, word frequencies, significant terms (TF-IDF), and topic models (LDA).

 While participants are encouraged to take each workshop in the series, they could join midway through if they have prior experience with programming or text analysis.